farmountain/Codex_Boaster/docs/usage.md

 # Usage Guide

 This short guide explains how to try Codex Booster locally.
 The platform exposes an API powered by FastAPI and a small Next.js interface.
+The dashboard presents **Plan**, **Build**, **Test** and **Deploy** actions that drive the agent workflow.

+Example prompts:

+- *"Build an AI planner with Stripe billing"* – triggers the Planner and Repo‑Init agents.
+- *"Deploy latest build"* – calls the Deploy agent to provision a preview environment.

 ## Backend